NHSDigital/integration-adaptor-lab-results/OPERATING.md

 # AMQP Message Broker Requirements

-* The broker must be configured with a limited number of retries and deadletter queues
+* The broker must be configured with a limited number of retries and dead-letter queues
-* It is the responsibility of the GP supplier to configure adequate monitoring against the deadletter queues that allows ALL undeliverable messages to be investigated fully.
+* It is the responsibility of the GP supplier to configure adequate monitoring against the dead-letter queues that allows ALL undeliverable messages to be investigated fully.
 * The broker must use persistent queues to avoid loss of data
 * The GP System must persist the relevant message data before acknowledging the message from the queue to avoid loss of data

 **Using AmazonMQ**

 * A persistent broker (not in-memory) must be used to avoid data loss.
-* A configuration profile that includes settings for [retry and deadlettering](https://activemq.apache.org/message-redelivery-and-dlq-handling.html) must be applied.
+* A configuration profile that includes settings for [retry and dead-lettering](https://activemq.apache.org/message-redelivery-and-dlq-handling.html) must be applied.
 * AmazonMQ uses the scheme `amqp+ssl://` but this **MUST** be changed the to `amqps://` when configuring the adaptor.

 **Using Azure Service Bus**